nielsl/mcdonald-et-al/README.md

 * Results_PCR+RT/Silva/PCR+RT.species
 * Results_PCR+RT/Silva/PCR+RT.species.html

-There are also counts for the pre-processing steps, see the .stats or .stats.html files in each folder.
+Similar outputs are included for sequence, genus, family, order, class and phylum levels.
+There are counts for the pre-processing steps, see the .stats or .stats.html files in each folder.